Antonio Sanchez (politician): Conviction

-On March 14, 1995, Pasig Judge Harriet Demetriou concluded the 16-month Sarmenta-Gomez murder trial with the finding that Calauan Mayor Antonio Sanchez and several henchmen (only some of whom were policemen) were guilty of seven counts of rape with homicide for the rape and killing of Sarmenta and the killing of Sarmenta's friend.
+On March 14, 1995, Pasig Judge Harriet Demetriou concluded the 16-month Sarmenta-Gomez murder trial with the finding that Sanchez and several henchmen (only some of whom were policemen) were guilty of seven counts of rape with homicide for the rape and killing of Sarmenta and the killing of Sarmenta's friend.
 Demetriou, in her 132-page decision, described the crime as being borne out of "a plot seemingly hatched in hell".
+At the time of the his conviction, the Philippines had the death penalty, which was briefly reinstated due to public anger over crime.
+Demetriou indicated that she would have sentenced both Sanchez and his bodyguard to deaths were it not for the fact that the murders were committed barely six months before the law went into effect on December 31, 1993.

 Sanchez was serving seven counts of reclusión perpetua (40 years for each count) for the crimes until his death.
 On January 25, 1999, the Supreme Court of the Philippines affirmed the decision of the Regional Trial Court.
-On August 29, 1999, Sanchez was sentenced to two counts of reclusion perpetua by the Supreme Court for the murders of Nelson and Rickson Peñalosa.
+On August 29, 1999, Sanchez was sentenced to two counts of reclusion perpetua by the Supreme Court for the 1991 murders of Nelson and Rickson Peñalosa.

 Release order controversy

 A report by GMA News showed that Sanchez could have walked free in August 2019, according to a document bearing the signature of Bureau of Corrections director Nicanor Faeldon.

 The document said the release order was for one Antonio Leyza Sanchez, "who was found to have served 40 years upon retroactive application of RA No. 10592 and was certified to have no other legal cause to be further detained, shall be released from confinement."
 RA 10592 is the law allowing convicts an early release based on good conduct time allowance (GCTA).

 Sanchez's kin had said that they were informed about Sanchez's impending release, but public outrage prompted the government to review the GCTA law.